 Lancaster University is an extremely well-connected campus with plenty of bus routes, taxi ranks and a cycle route that runs from Lancaster city centre into campus.
 For further details on travel, including maps, please visit the University’s travel web page.

-There is a regular bus service from Lancaster University campus, with bus stops located around Alexandra Park, and the main stops at the University Underpass and outside the Sports Centre.
+There is a regular bus service from Lancaster University campus, with bus stops located around Alexandra Park, and the main stops at Lancaster University Bus Station and outside the Sports Centre.

 Bus timetables can be found on the Stagecoach website.
 Information about buses can also be found on the iLancaster App.
 You can buy a termly or annual bus pass which will save you money if you are using the buses frequently – these are available from the Students’ Union.

 There is a signposted cycle route between campus and the city centre.
 It is a good route to follow as it uses dedicated cycle tracks and quieter roads.

 Walking to campus from Lancaster city centre takes approximately an hour at an unhurried pace, following the A6.
 There are prettier, longer routes, such as along the canal, but these can get extremely muddy, so make sure you save these walks for a nice day.

 Find out more about walking routes to and from campus.